guildai/guildai/guild/tests/run-merge.md

     >>> copytree(sample, tmp)
     >>> project = Project(tmp)

-Generate a run for the `default` operation.
+We generate a run for the `default` operation.
 This operation resolves a number of dependencies and generates files.

     >>> project.run("default")
     Resolving file:dep-1 dependency